 CIB recommendations were based on the City receiving the same level of funding from HUD in PY2023 as received in PY2022.
 The City estimates funding allocations of \$6,727,557 for CDBG, \$1,902,041 in HOME funding and \$587,737 in ESG funding from HUD in 2023.
 In addition, the City estimates using about \$872,443 in CDBG program income and approximately \$594,595 in HOME program income.
 Program income is income directly generated from a CDBG or HOME program funded activity, such as loan repayments.
-Should the City receive an increase in CDBG program funding from the estimated allocation, the City will increase the Multi-Unit Rehabilitation project; if there is a decrease in the estimated CDBG allocation the City will decrease the Single-Unit Rehabilitation project.
-If there is an increase or decrease in the estimated HOME funding, the City will increase/decrease the Housing Construction project.
-Any increase or decrease in ESG will be applied in direct proportion to the difference in actual allocations.
+Should the City receive an increase or decrease in CDBG program funding from the estimated allocation, the City will increase the Multi-Unit Rehabilitation project; if there is a difference in the estimated CDBG, HOME, or ESG allocations the City will increase or decrease each grant activity in direct proportion to the difference in actual allocations.

-The CIB committee budget public hearing was held on June 14, 2021, for budget years 2022 and 2023, comments are in Attachment A. The public was able to give input on the City budget, which includes the CIB budget, through 4 virtual budget roundtables in June/July 2021; an online budget survey from August 26 to December 7, 2021; a City Council community input public meeting October 13, 2021; the Truth in Taxation public hearing on December 1, 2021; and at the City Council meeting approving the final budget on December 8, 2021.
+The CIB committee budget public hearing was held on June 12, 2023 for budget years 2024 and 2025, comments are in Attachment A. The public was able to give input on the City budget, which includes the CIB budget, through 7 in-person budget roundtables and online budget survey in April and May of 2023; 21 budget input and roundtable sessions, open the public, hosted with City Boards and Commissions throughout May and June of 2023; a City Council community input public meeting September 19, 2023; the Truth in Taxation public hearing on December 5, 2023; and at the City Council meeting approving the final budget on December 6, 2023.

-Public comment period for this AAP was March 3 - April 3, 2023.
-Public notice was published in the Pioneer Press; notice of the availability of the draft document was sent through the City's Early Notification System (ENS); the document was available for review on the City website and at the Saint Paul Public Library Bookmobile; a virtual public hearing via Microsoft Teams will be held March 13, 2023.
+Public comment period for this AAP will be held March 1 - April1, 2024.
+Public notice was published in the Pioneer Press; notice of the availability of the draft document was sent through the City's Early Notification System (ENS); the document was available for review on the City website and at the Saint Paul Public Library Bookmobile; a public hearing is scheduled March 13, 2024.
 Included was information for persons needing special accommodations and assistance for non-English speaking residents.
-Further opportunity for comment and review will be provided at the April 5, 2023, City Council meeting to authorize submission of the AAP and application for funds to HUD.
-All comments received will be considered, Attachment A.
+Further opportunity for comment will be provided at the

+April 3, 2024, City Council meeting to authorize submission of the AAP and application for funds to HUD.
+All comments received were considered, Attachment A.